Congenital Muscular Dystrophy (CMD)

 This weakness, usually first identified as hypotonia, or lack of muscle tone, can make an infant seem “floppy.”
 Later, infants and toddlers may be slow to meet motor milestones such as rolling over, sitting up or walking, or may not meet some milestones at all.

-Some of the rarer forms of CMD are also accompanied by significant learning disabilities, or mental retardation.
+Some of the rarer forms of CMD are also accompanied by significant learning disabilities.
 For more on the specific symptoms of different types of CMD, see Types of CMD.